-MassMutual’s website has very little information for its policies.
-You won’t find coverage ranges for most products, and there’s no rider information for anything except the term life packages.
-To find out more, you’ll have to find an advisory agent, which the website can help you with.
+You won’t find a lot of detailed policy information on MassMutual’s website.
+Coverage ranges for most products are absent and there’s no rider information for anything except the term life packages.
+To find out more you have to call an advisory agent, which the website can help you with.

-There is no live online chat available on the website, but you can call customer service or email but MassMutual asks for the last four digits of your Social Security Number, along with other information such as address and policy, which seems unnecessary and makes shopping without a policy more difficult than it needs to be.
+There is no live online chat help, either.
+You can call customer service or email but those services are mainly for existing MassMutual customers since they ask for the last four digits of your Social Security Number and policy number.

-You’ll have to speak with an agent for most MassMutual policies.
-Calls with insurance agents typically take anywhere from 20 to 40 minutes.
+You’ll have to speak with an agent for other MassMutual policies.

 Expect to wait up to two weeks for most policies.

 Policies are delivered electronically or in the mail.